TJCarruth/car-counter/README.md

    ```

 ### (Optional) Compile to Standalone Executable
-You can use [PyInstaller](https://pyinstaller.org/) to create a standalone executable:
+You can use [PyInstaller](https://pyinstaller.org/) to create a standalone executable.
+Note that a version for Windows is provided in the `dist` folder, but you can also compile it yourself for other platforms:

 1. Install PyInstaller:
    ```sh